samfisherirl/Heresphere_VR_Video_Indexer/README.md

 # Heresphere_VR_Video_Indexer
 Heresphere_VR_Video_Indexer

-Index all videos on a page.
+Index all videos on a EP*RNER page.
 Places in file next to "Mainer.exe" upon completion.

 The plan is to have this file get uploaded to a directory online the user can use.
 Right now I upload it to my own github and bookmark it on Heresphere.